saanchita-paul/crud_generator/README.md

 - Automatic duplicate prevention in route imports and declarations
 - Reset command to clean up only generated files

+## Debugging & Monitoring
+# Laravel Telescope
+Laravel Telescope is installed and available for local development debugging and monitoring.

+- Access it via: **/telescope**
+- It provides insights into:
+  - Requests
+  - Exceptions
+  - Logs
+  - Queues
+  - Database queries
+  - And more.

+Make sure TELESCOPE_ENABLED=true is set in your .env file if you're not seeing it.

 ## File Structure

 Generator logic is modularized in the App\Services\CrudGenerator directory, with responsibilities split into:

 - ModelGenerator
 - MigrationGenerator
 - ApiControllerGenerator
 - WebControllerGenerator
 - RequestGenerator
 - ViewsGenerator
 - RoutesGenerator

-Each class is responsible for generating or cleaning up specific parts of the Laravel resource.
+Each class is responsible for generating specific parts of the Laravel resource.